mollyim/flatline-platform/docs/architecture.md

 The component that handles various caches and queues for the [Whisper service](#whisper-service).
 Due to the differences in communication between single Redis instances and Redis clusters, the Flatline prototype uses an actual Redis cluster in order to be compatible with the original implementation.
 However, this cluster is not designed to provide meaningful reliability benefits over a single Redis instance.

 In the Flatline prototype, this cluster is initialized using an [initialization job](../charts/flatline/files/redis-cluster/init.sh.tpl) that the [Whisper](#whisper-service) component waits for.

-#### Coturn

-The component that acts as the TURN server used for one-to-one multimedia calls in the Flatline prototype.
-This component enables peer-to-peer connections between devices that cannot connect directly due to being behind NAT or that enforce the use of relays in their client privacy settings.
-In the original implementation, this role is fulfilled by the commercial [Cloudflare Realtime](https://www.cloudflare.com/developer-platform/products/cloudflare-realtime/) service, which provides a managed TURN server.

-Due to the differences between Coturn and Cloudflare, the [Whisper](#whisper-service) component has been modified to decouple the relay server address configuration and authentication mechanisms from Cloudflare and implement equivalent logic for Coturn.

 #### OpenTelemetry Collector